-On March 11, 2020, Gateway House will complete 10 years of its mission: to engage India’s leading corporations, financial institutions and individuals in debate and scholarship on India’s foreign policy and expand the nation’s role in global affairs.
+On March 11, 2020, Gateway House completed 10 years of its mission: to engage India’s leading corporations, financial institutions and individuals in debate and scholarship on India’s foreign policy and expand the nation’s role in global affairs.

 In order to achieve this ambitious goal building institutional and intellectual capacity in India, we decided against taking government or foreign agency funding.
 We wanted to integrate the expertise of business into our research to develop a pragmatic foreign policy for India.
 Hence, we set ourselves up as independent, non-partisan, membership-based, not-for-profit.
 Most importantly, we are the only foreign policy think tank in the world started by two women.
 Over the past decade, we have seen a greater consciousness of the important contributions that women make to business and policy-making.
 But progress in their involvement has been patchy.
 At the same time, there have been enough believers to encourage us to persist.